Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 1. Mobile applications differ on at least a dozen dimensions, including price.

-2. The creation, development, and maintenance of applications have given rise to many false beliefs and myths.
+2. The creation, development, and maintenance of applications have created many false beliefs and myths.
 At least a few fundamental issues differentiate the cost of developing an application.

-3. Valuations and cost estimates of mobile applications (like web apps) are always conditioned.
+3. Evaluations and cost estimates of mobile applications (like web apps) are always conditioned.

-4. Mobile application is an extensive, ambiguous term, and as a result, it's not easy to determine the cost of its creation.
-A valuation of an application project without specifying key variables will be, at best, an approximation.
+4. Mobile application is an extensive, ambiguous term; as a result, it takes work to determine the cost of its creation.
+Evaluating the cost of an app development project without specifying key variables will be, at best, an approximation.

-5. Each of the 8 types of mobile applications is a separate set of opportunities, necessities, conditions, as well as business, legal, technological, and User Experience issues.
+5. Each of the eight types of mobile applications presents a separate set of opportunities, necessities, conditions, and business, legal, technological, and user experience issues.

-6. The development of mobile applications is a complex and lengthy process with distinct stages.
+6. The mobile app development process is complex and lengthy, with distinct stages.

 7. It's impossible to create a professional mobile application that has a chance to compete successfully on the market without a complete, competent, and experienced team of specialists.

-8. The scope and size of the development team depend on the type, complexity, and goals of the company that the application is intended to serve.
+8. The scope and size of the development team depend on the type, complexity, and goals of the web development/app development company the application intends to fulfill.

 9. The hourly rate of each specialist varies significantly.